trumpfheller/trumpfheller.github.io/testing/btt_sniffers.md

 ### 4. Analyze the Captured Data
   * Review Packet Details:
-    * Examine the details of the captured Bluetooth packets, such as headers, payloads, and timing information.
+    * Examine the details of the captured Bluetooth packets, such as
+      * headers,
+      * payloads, and
+      * timing information.
   * Identify Issues:
     * Look for any unexpected behavior, errors, or protocol violations.
+    * to optimize I created a list of keywords which are specific of bad behavior.
   * Use Decoding Tools:
     * Many sniffers come with built-in decoding tools to help interpret the captured data.
 For example, **Wireshark can decode and display Bluetooth packets in a readable format**.